 Galen Brown used plain-spoken melodies and propulsive post-Minimalist rhythms to convey unease

-over global affairs. . . verging on melancholy resignation in And Carthage Must Be Destroyed.
+over global affairs. . . verging on melancholy resignation in And Carthage Must Be Destroyed. -The New York Times

 The visceral, frightening brilliance of Brown’s God is a Killer, bore witness to real world experience.
-And so excellent music became great art.
+And so excellent music became great art. -George Grella, New York Classical Reivew

 I had hoped that the conference would bring about some potent distinctions between